XVs32/kcauto_custom/wiki/docs/Ch3.3.md

 ## PvP quest handling

 To prevent kcauto_custom from selecting every available PvP quest,
-kcauto_custom now has the ability to judge if the fleet matches the requirement of a quest.
+kcauto_custom now has the ability to judge if current fleet matches the requirement of a quest.

 For example, if the fleet doesn't has 1CL+3DD or 4DD,
 kcauto_custom would not select the quest [`Cq4 (小艦艇群演習強化任務)`](https://wikiwiki.jp/kancolle/%E4%BB%BB%E5%8B%99#id-Cq).